timberware/cinesync/README.md

 ### Frontend development

 - You can run the full backend (API + DB) using docker, or just the db using docker and the api in CLI:
-  - Full backend: `cd api && docker-compose up --build`
-  - Just the `db`: `docker-compose up --build db`, and the api with `cd api && npm run dev`
+  - `db`: `docker-compose up --build db`, and the api with `cd api && npm run dev`
 - The first time the db is started a migration needs to be applied: `npx prisma migrate dev`
+  - This also needs to happen each time the schema file changes, followed by `npm run db:generate`
 - To stop the containers: `docker-compose down`

 Running the frontend: